 Prematurity Related Lung Disease

-What is Prematurity related lung disease?
+What is Bronchopulmonary Dysplasia or Prematurity related lung disease?

-Prematurity related lung disease is called as “Bronchopulmonary Dysplasia (BPD)”.
+Prematurity related lung disease is called “Bronchopulmonary Dysplasia (BPD)”.
 Previously it was also known as “chronic lung disease of infancy”.
 It usually occurs in babies who were born premature (before the expected date), usually more than 10 weeks before their due date of delivery.

 It is more common in babies who have got less surfactant, required mechanical ventilation, prolonged oxygen, etc.

-How should children be followed after discharge?
+How should children with Bronchopulmonary Dysplasia (BPD) be followed after discharge?

-Good follow up is required with pediatric pulmonologist.
+Good follow up is required with a pediatric pulmonologist.
 Regular assessment of growth, oxygen levels, respiratory rates are required.

 Children with BPD can also have gastro-esophageal reflux, aspirations, tracheomalacia (windpipe which is more collapsible) and pulmonary artery hypertension.
 These should be carefully evaluated to keep these children in good health.